fpezzati/SecProof/README.md

 # Security Proof of Concept
-This is a sandbox to use AOP in a javaSE webapp to run on Tomcat
+This is a sandbox to use AOP in a javaSE webapp to run on Tomcat.
+I also add auth by Google and JWT.

 ## Docker notes
 Go to the root of this project.
 Build the image by this command: